dehuszar/hashistack-config/README.md

 In most cases this will involve deploying configurations for ACL policies and roles, secrets backends, users, etc.  These things tend to be pretty proprietary to one's individual use-cases and is out of the scope of this repo.
 The only real assumption I'm making for this wave is that a PKI/CA configuration in Vault is being deployed to facilitate TLS certificate generation.

 ### Wave 4 :: Generating certificates
+Once the TLS secrets engine has been bootstrapped and configured, we can use Consul-Template scripts deployed to each node to communicate with Vault to generate certificates that each node's agents for Vault, Consul, and Nomad can use to bootstrap HTTPS-only communication.

 ### Wave 5 :: Enabling HTTPS
+With certificates in place, we need to switch over from using the Consul-Template generated, non-TLS, agent configs to using the TLS-enabled configs.

 ### Wave 6 :: Enabling Integrations
+At this point, we should have HTTPS encrypted communication across nodes and core services.
+From here we should be able to start decorating our HashiStack cloud with additional functionality like Grafana agents for observability, Boundary for secure access, Waypoint runners for application builds, and whatever else might be important for your quality of life.